Average Weather in Las Cruces New Mexico, United States

 To characterize how pleasant the weather is in Las Cruces throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Las Cruces for general outdoor tourist activities are from early May to late June and from late August to mid October, with a peak score in the first week of June.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Las Cruces for general outdoor tourist activities are from late April to late June and from mid August to early October, with a peak score in the last week of May.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Las Cruces for hot-weather activities is from early June to late August, with a peak score in the last week of June.